vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/pAncharAtrAgamaH/vAmanakRta-saMvit-prakAshaH/mark_intro.md

 1. T.A., 5/155a, see above, p.
 5 n.1.

 2. I will deal with the relationship between Kashmiri Śaivism and Vaisnavism in the  to my forthcoming book of translations from the Spanda tradition of Kashmiri Śaivism to be published by the State University of New York Press, Albany.
 One or two remarks will suffice here.
-Abhinavagupta devotes the 35th chapter of his Tantraloka to the relationship he believes exists between the various scriptural traditions as taught him by Sambhunatha, his Trika teacher (T.A., 35/44b ).
+Abhinavagupta devotes the 35th chapter of his Tantrāloka to the relationship he believes exists between the various scriptural traditions as taught him by Sambhunatha, his Trika teacher (T.A., 35/44b ).
 There he uncompromisingly declares that:

    In order to achieve the various fruits more or less perfect of duty (dharma), profit (artha), sexual pleasure (kama) and liberation (mokṣa), there is only one means, namely, the Śaivagama" (ibid., 35/24).
 Abhinava agrees that teachings are diverse but they also yield different fruits at differing levels so that those at a lower level cannot yield the fruits of a higher one: "The various forms such as Visnu etc. which God assumes are due to his self-differentiation and, as such, that is, due to this differentiation, are on the plane of Maya.
 The 'descents of power (saktipata) which do undoubtably occur as associated with these limited forms therefore bestow only die fruits proper to them but not, ultimately, identification with Siva." (ibid., 13/2681-70a, cf. ibid., 35/29).